IrvHenri/twitter-clone/README.md

 # Twitter Clone App

-A Twitter clone application that allows users to submit posts (images are optional).
+A Twitter clone application that allows users to submit posts and navigate through subpages with react router.

 *Recently added: react router pages.
 The side bar pages are under construction!